In memoriam: Gerry FitzGerald

 Our former local party Chair, Gerry FitzGerald, recently passed away.
 We pay tribute to a much-loved and longstanding party member who gave much and asked for little.

 The Liberal Democrats are campaigning across our city.
-Here is some on the most recent news from our London teams.
+Here are some of the most recent news from our London teams.

 Our former local party Chair, Gerry FitzGerald, recently passed away.
 We pay tribute to a much-loved and longstanding party member who gave much and asked for little.